Distributed SQL: Architecture

 Following the CAP Theorem, distributed SQL databases are "CP" or consistent and partition-tolerant.
 Algorithmically they sacrifice availability in that a failure of a primary node can make the database unavailable for writes.
-However, availability is achieved through greater software and hardware reliability, the election of new primaries, and heuristical recovery methods.

 All distributed SQL implementations require some kind of temporal synchronization to guarantee consistency.
 With the exception of Spanner, most do not use custom hardware to provide atomic clocks.
 Spanner is able to synchronize writes with temporal guarantees.
 Implementations without custom hardware require servers to compare clock offsets and potentially retry reads.

 Distributed SQL implementations

 Compared to NewSQL

 CockroachDB, YugabyteDB and others have at times referred to themselves as NewSQL databases.
-Some of the NewSQL databases like Citus and Vitess have fundamentally different architectures, but were cited as examples of NewSQL by Matthew Aslett who coined the term.
+Some of the NewSQL databases have fundamentally different architectures, but were cited as examples of NewSQL by Matthew Aslett who coined the term.
 In essence, distributed SQL databases are built from the ground-up and NewSQL databases include replication and sharding technologies added to existing client-server relational databases like PostgreSQL.
 Some experts define DistributedSQL databases as a more specific subset of NewSQL databases.